henningkoehlernz/viadotto.github.io/index.md

 Note that { DoB, Salary } and { Job } are also keys for the given table, though likely accidental.

+Under *certain semantic* each pair of rows must strongly disagree on at least one key column, meaning values are present and different.
+For the table above, { Name, Job } is the only minimal key.

 ### Dirty Data

 Key analysis computes the *uniqueness coefficient* of the provided column set.
 This is the fraction of tuples which do not violate the key constraint (together with some other tuple).
-E.g. for the table above, the uniqueness coefficient of { Name } is 0.5, while that of { Name, DoB } is 1.
+E.g. for the table above, the uniqueness coefficient of { Name } is 0.5.

 Generally, uniqueness coefficients close to 1 indicate that the column set might be a key, with a few dirty data values causing it to be violated.
 For low uniqueness coefficients this is unlikely.

+For incomplete data we compute the minimum and maximum uniqueness coefficient amongst all possible worlds.
+E.g. for the table above, the uniqueness coefficient of { Name, DoB } varies between 0.5 and 1.
+Keys under possible semantic have a maximum uniqueness coefficient of 1, while keys under certain semantic have a minimum uniqueness coefficient of 1.

+*Note: Computation of minimum uniqueness coefficients has not been implemented yet.*

 ## Mining foreign keys {#foreign-keys}